fossasia/badgemagic.fossasia.org/privacy/README.md

 **10. Your Consent**

 By using the Application, you are consenting to our processing of your information as set forth in this Privacy Policy now and as amended by us.
-"Processing,” means using Bluetooth on your device in the manner necessary to operate the Application as described above.
+“Processing” means using Bluetooth on your device in the manner necessary to operate the Application as described above.

-**11. Contact us**
+**11. Contact Us**

 If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at dev@fossasia.org.